Some people distrust God because they believe he condones sexism and authorizes the subjugation of women.

 Composite Image

 God created humankind in his image.
-His reflection is manifest in the aggregate personhood of women and men.
+His reflection is evident in the collective personhood of women and men.

 Only this composite displays his complete image.
 Males or females alone portray a partial likeness.
 An imperfect analogy illustrates this mutuality.